semdial2026/semdial2026.github.io/_pages/cfp.md

 Authors of accepted papers or posters should submit a final camera-ready version for publication in the SemDial proceedings by 6th August.
 At least one author per paper/abstract must be registered by that date.
 Details on how to register can be found in the registration section.

 To prepare the camera-ready version authors must use the same formatting guidelines as for original submissions: please make sure you use these LaTeX style files or Microsoft Word templates.
-We have also slightly increased the page limit to allow authors to adequately address reviewer comments: full papers can be up to 10 pages including references; abstracts can be up to 3 pages including references.
+We have also slightly increased the page limit to allow authors to adequately address reviewer comments: full papers can be up to 10 pages excluding references; abstracts can be up to 3 pages excluding references.
 Please upload the final version via the Easychair submission site.

 NB: Ethical considerations and limitations sections do not count towards the page limit.